harobosan/Matchflix-n-Chill/README.md

-# back-end
+# Back-End
-this is a repository of our web application main functionalities
+This is a repository of our web application main functionalities

-to install all dependencies run the following command on the root directory of this project:
+To install all dependencies run the following command on the root directory of this project:

-$ pip install -r requirements.txt
+$ make install

-to run the app locally:
+To run the app locally:

-$ flask --app project run
+$ make

 # Database